kavehmz/kube-for-the-dyslexic/README.md

 Lets check all these:
 ```
-# first lets delete any current Kuberentes cluster in `kind`
+# first lets delete any current Kubernetes cluster in `kind`
 $ kind delete cluster
 Deleting cluster "kind" ...